inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/README.md

 -------
 <p align=justify><b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#1-preliminaries>1.
 Preliminaries.</a></b> Introduces a conceptual background on Deep Reinforcement Learning and the Reacher Unity Environment.</p>

-<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#2-seq2seq-with-cross-entropy--reinforce>2.
+<p align=justify><b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#2-seq2seq-with-cross-entropy--reinforce>2.
 DDPG.</a></b> Explains in detail the Deep Deterministic Policy Gradients algorithm, analyzes its performance training robotic arms for this environment, as well as some changes implemented on the baseline algorithm.</p>

-<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#3-training--results>3.
+<p align=justify><b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#3-training--results>3.
 D4PG.</a></b> Analyzes the limitations on DDPG and the improvements introduced to reach the Distributed Distributional Deep Deterministic Policy Gradients (D4PG) algorithm, as well as its performance on this environment.</p>

-<b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#4-future-work>4.
+<p align=justify><b><a href=https://github.com/inigo-irigaray/NLP-seq2seq-with-DeepRL#4-future-work>4.
 A-PPO.</a></b> Explores potential avenues of interest for future experiments.</p>

 ---------